jbg/cloud-seed/README.md

 Which cloud **cloud-seed** is running in is detected automatically via DMI data.

-## Running as non-root

-**cloud-seed** can run as a non-root user.
-In this case, files can only be written at paths that this user has permission to write to. `owner` defaults to the user `cloud-seed` is running as.

 ## Compatibility with cloud-init

 For compatibility with `cloud-init`, YAML is supported, the `#cloud-config` shebang is accepted, and `write_files` is accepted as an alias for `files`.
 All other `cloud-init` directives are ignored.
-If `cloud-init` compatibility is not required, it is recommended to use the `cloud-seed` JSON format described above.
+If `cloud-init` compatibility is not required, it is recommended to use **cloud-seed**'s JSON format described above.

 ## License